SlapperAutoMapper/Slapper.AutoMapper/README.md

 data into the library.

 And that's it, feel free to explore the examples below and the unit tests and hack away.
-This library is licensed with the MIT license so feel free to re-use the code in your own projects any way you please.
-I only ask that you keep the license comment at the top of the file or any file that uses significant portions of this projects code for proper attribution.
+This library is licensed with the MIT license so feel free to re-use the code in your own projects any way you please as long as you provide proper attribution.

-Slapper.AutoMapper is also available on NuGet as a compiled dll if you prefer that.
-Check it out at: http://www.nuget.org/packages/Slapper.AutoMapper/
+Slapper.AutoMapper is also available on NuGet available here: http://www.nuget.org/packages/Slapper.AutoMapper/

 Now let the slapping commence! :)